 Students, teachers, and parents can monitor student progress on PowerSchool.
 Student understanding of each standard in the course will be assessed through a variety of assessments, including formative quizzes and assignments, as well as summative assessments (e.g. multiple choice tests) and performance assessments.
 Summative assessment scores, as well as many formative assessment scores, will be reported on PowerSchool.
 Accommodations for students with an IEP, 504, or ELL classification will be made on an individual basis.

 Students will need to achieve a minimum level of mastery (at least 80%) on essential formative assessments before attempting to show mastery on most summative assessments.
 Most summative assessments must be passed with a minimum score of 60%.
 Formative and summative assessments can be attempted multiple times until the student shows mastery, other than the corresponding State CTE exam which can only be attempted once.
 Success criteria for various assessments are included online.

 Calendar of Assessments

 During a term, both formative and most summative assessments can be attempted multiple times, until students are able to show mastery of that standard.
 In order to earn credit for a term, all assessments for that term must be successfully passed by the last day of each term.

 Student grades will be based on mastery of standards.
 Mastery is demonstrated by passing assessments.
 Assessments may include multiple choice or performance assessments.
 Current assessment scores can be monitored on PowerSchool, and scores are updated at least weekly.
 Final term grades will be an average of the student’s assessment scores for that term.
+There are no credit recovery options for this course.
 Any cheating will result in starting the course over.

 Bring a pen or pencil (all other materials will be provided)